JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 EngineSoundTakeOff = take off sound type WeaponSoundBehavior = behavior value
 Use a value of 0 to not select a sound.
-For engine sounds, it means that no sound is played.
+For interior and flyby sounds, it means that no sound is played.
 For wash sounds, it means that the default sound is played.
 For take off sounds, it means that the default sound is played.
 For weapon sounds, it means that a default sound is played (based on weapon type).